Foso/Jetpack-Compose-Playground/mkdocs/general/compiler_plugin.md

 ## See also:
-* Leeland Richardson(@intelligibabble) started a series about the Compose Compiler https://www.youtube.com/watch?v=bg0R9-AUXQM
+* Leland Richardson(@intelligibabble) started a series about the Compose Compiler https://www.youtube.com/watch?v=bg0R9-AUXQM
 * [Under the hood of Jetpack Compose — part 2 of 2](https://medium.com/androiddevelopers/under-the-hood-of-jetpack-compose-part-2-of-2-37b2c20c6cdd)